illamparuthi/ttsky_CFAR/test/README.md

 # Testbench for CFAR Tiny Tapeout Project

-This directory contains the simulation testbench for the **CFAR Radar Detector** Tiny Tapeout project.
+This directory contains the simulation testbench for the **CFAR Radar Detector with Audio Alert** Tiny Tapeout project.

 The testbench uses **cocotb** to drive the DUT (Device Under Test) and verify the outputs.